With retailers clearing their stocks for the 2017 lineup now could be the time to grab yourself a super cheap BlackBerry Priv deal.

-BlackBerry is back and has been for quite a few months now.
+BlackBerry is back and has been for a while now.
 We love what the company has managed to do in its comeback with an entire reinvention of what's possible from the Canadian phone manufacturer.

 After a few years of struggling to make phones that stand out against the likes of the iPhone and Samsung's Galaxy S range, the BlackBerry Priv has swung in to save the day with high-end spec and Android software.
 It's currently just running Android 5.1 Lollipop, but it looks great and feels like Android has always been a big part of BlackBerry.